isomerpages/ogp-scamshield-suite/index.md

         - title: Protect yourself against scams
           description: ""
           url: /introduction-to-scams/
-  - infopic:
-      title: 1 in 5 Singaporeans has fallen for a scam
-      id: infopic
-      description: Protect yourself and loved ones with our scam-prevention tools, and always be alert to potential scams.
-      image: /images/1_in_5.png
-      alt: Image alt text
   - infocols:
       title: Stay safe with the enhanced ScamShield app
       subtitle: get scam protection